google/zetasql/docs/query-syntax.md

 -- result_2                 = return value
 ```

 A `FROM` clause can have multiple joins.
-Provided there are no comma joins in
+Provided there are no comma cross joins
-the `FROM` clause, joins do not require parenthesis, though parenthesis can
+in the `FROM` clause, joins do not require parenthesis, though parenthesis can
 help readability:

 ```sql
 FROM A JOIN B JOIN C JOIN D USING (w) ON B.x = C.y ON A.z = B.x
 ```

-If your clause contains comma joins, you must use parentheses:
+If your clause contains comma cross joins, you must use parentheses:

 ```sql {.bad}
 FROM A, B JOIN C JOIN D ON C.x = D.y ON B.z = C.x    // INVALID